Guaris/portfolio/content/portfolio/turtl.md

     cp /home/turtl/api/config/config.default.lisp /home/turtl/api/config/config.lisp

 The `config.lisp` file is where the configurations for your server are stored.
-If you want to connect to your Linode from a Turtl desktop or mobile client, you need to add the Linode's public IP address to:
+If you want to connect to your server from a Turtl desktop or mobile client, you need to add the server's public IP address to:

     (defvar *site-url* "http://1.0.0.0:8181"